Frequently asked questions

 Communicating information

 Parents/carers have the right to general information about how SRE/SEE will be organised each year and which organisations will deliver it.
-Schools must provide access to current information about approved providers working in their school, including links to the approved providers authorised curriculum scope and sequence(s) and information on alternative meaningful activities.
-This information also needs to be provided at enrolment, and in the school newsletter.
+Schools must provide access to current information about approved providers working in their school.
+This includes links to the approved providers authorised curriculum scope and sequence(s) and information on alternative meaningful activities.
+The information needs to be provided at enrolment, and in the school newsletter.

 Schools can also use social media to communicate general information about SRE/SEE.
 All forms of communication can be used to regularly update the information and keep your community well informed.